Takuto (singer)

 Takuto (焚吐) is a Japanese musician, singer, songwriter and composer under the Being label between years 2015-2019.

 Biography

 2015: The beginning of career

 In his 4th year of elementary school he discovered his love for guitar.
 One year later, he started writing and composing songs by himself.

 In 2012 he participated in an audition at Treasure Hunter ~Being 2012~ and won a special examination prize.

-In December 2015 he made debut and released his first single, "All Categorize", which was used as the ending theme song for the anime television series Young Black Jack.
+In December 2015 he made his debut and released his first single, "All Categorize", which was used as the ending theme song for the anime television series Young Black Jack.

 2016-2017: First One-Man Live

 In April 2016, he released his second single, "Futari no Byoushin", which was used as the ending theme for the anime television series Detective Conan.
 With this song, he made his first TV appearance and performed on the Tokyo Broadcasting System Television music program Live B.

 In July 2016 he held his first street-live performances, Real Life Capsule Vol.0 (リアルライブ・カプセルVol.0), in Shinjuku.

 On 26 October 2016 Takuto released his first mini-album, Tokyo Chaos, which ranked #141 in its first week.

 In November 2016 he continued with street-live performances Real Life Capsule Vol.1.

 In January 2017 his new song "Yume Oi Hito" was used as the ending theme for the 4th season of anime television series Yamishibai.

 On 8 February 2017 Takuto released his full first studio album Scape Goat (スケープゴート).

 In September 2017, Takuto held with the singer Miyakawa-kun the two-man tour "Kamikaze Express".
 The title was planned to be released as a duet single in February 2018.

 In November 2017 as part of celebration for his second debut singer anniversary, Takuto held a one-man acoustic live tour "Kaiki to Kaishi".